plan-net/core4/docs/source/job.rst

 Principles
 ----------

-CoreJobs implement the logic layer of the core architecture.
+CoreJobs implement the logic layer of the core4s architecture.
 CoreJobs can broadly be categorised into

 -   extraction jobs, scanners and feed readers representing inbound interfaces